Mykhailo Chechetov: Biography

 Chechetov was born 3 October 1953 in the village of Lyubimovka (Korenevsky District) in current Russia; then the village was part of the USSR (as was Ukraine).
-In 1979 he graduated from Kharkiv Engineering and Economics Institute with a degree in economics and organization of mining industry.
-From 1971 1982 till he worked as a mechanic in a coal mine in Yenakiyevo.
-And from 1982 till 1994 Chechetov was a teacher at Kharkiv engineering economic institute.
+In 1979 he graduated from the Kharkiv Engineering and Economics Institute with a degree in economics and organization of mining industry.
+From 1971 to 1982 he worked as a mechanic in a coal mine in Yenakiyevo.
+And from 1982 till 1994, Chechetov was a teacher at the Kharkiv Engineering and Economics Institute.